TejasViswa/PIC20A_Disc/README.md

 Please use the [discussions section on this site](https://github.com/TejasViswa/PIC20A_Disc/discussions) to ask any questions you may have.

 Alternatively, you may also use this form - [Daily Feedback / Concerns](https://forms.gle/xSVQHMXqSEJjwCseA) ask them **anonymously**.

+### Note: For any official purposes such as regrade requests or any other permissions that you officially need, please send me an email.

 ## Welcome !!